Jones Sign: UX Overhaul for a National B2B Signage Leader

 To modernize Jones Sign’s digital presence, I developed a UX strategy focused on information clarity, user engagement, and conversion optimization.

-🗺️ Restructured Site Navigation – Simplified content hierarchy to make it easier for potential clients to find relevant services and case studies.
+Restructured Site Navigation – Simplified the content hierarchy to make it easier for potential clients to find relevant services and case studies.

-🖼️ Portfolio Optimization – Transformed the project gallery into an interactive showcase of Jones Sign’s expertise.
+Portfolio Optimization – Transformed the project gallery into an interactive showcase that highlighted Jones Sign’s expertise and industry reach.

-📩 Lead Generation Enhancements – Implemented strategically placed CTAs and inquiry forms to improve conversion rates.
+Lead Generation Enhancements – Implemented strategically placed calls-to-action and inquiry forms to increase conversion opportunities.

-🎨 UX & UI Refinements – Elevated the site’s visual design to align with Jones Sign’s brand authority and credibility.
+UX & UI Refinements – Elevated the site’s visual design to better reflect Jones Sign’s brand authority and credibility.

 These improvements positioned Jones Sign as a trusted industry leader, making it easier for potential clients to explore their capabilities and connect with their team.